Comparison of Exterior Power Operations on Higher K-Theory of Schemes: Operations on Categories of Complexes

 \begin{prop} The sequence of exact categories $C^\infty \cM_n$, $n \ge 0$, together with the functors defined above is again an assembly of power operations.
 By restricting to the subcategories $C\cM_n$, $n \ge 0$, we obtain another assembly of power operations. \end{prop}

 \begin{proof} The second statement follows from the first statement by \cite[Lemma~5.6]{HKT17} and \cite[Corollary~4.6]{SatkKoe}.
-The proof of the first statement is straightforward.
-To exemplify this, we give details for the axioms (E2) and~(E5).\\ For (E2), let $V. \rightarrowtail \dots \rightarrowtail W. \rightarrowtail X. \rightarrowtail \ldots \rightarrowtail Y.$ be a sequence of (levelwise) admissible monomorphisms between complexes.
+To prove the first statement we observe that there is an assembly of power operations on the category of simplicial objects in the categories $\cM_n$ and that we may transport this to $C^\infty\cM_n$ using the Dold-Kan correspondence.
+To explain this argument in detail, we include, as an example, the proof of axioms (E2) and~(E5).\\ For (E2), let $V. \rightarrowtail \dots \rightarrowtail W. \rightarrowtail X. \rightarrowtail \ldots \rightarrowtail Y.$ be a sequence of (levelwise) admissible monomorphisms between complexes.
 Applying the functor $\Gamma$ we obtain the sequence

 of levelwise admissible mnonorphisms between simplicial objects.
 We now apply (E2) for $\cM_n$, $n \ge 0$, levelwise.
 The maps obtained assemble to a simplical map

 Finally, we apply the functor $N$ and obtain the required map